 The Cosmetics Regulations state each new cosmetic product sold in Canada must be reported, within 10 days, to Health Canada by submitting a Cosmetic Notification Form (CNF).
 It does not only apply to new products but also to any changes affecting the CNF such as the modification of the formulation, change of the product name, discontinuation of sale or new company name, address or contact information.
 In each of these cases the Importer or Manufacturer must amend and resubmit the CNF to Health Canada.
 Suppliers/importers must notify Health Canada of all cosmetic products via a Cosmetic Notification Form.
 This form must be submitted prior to importing to Canada.
 Failure to notify may result in a product being denied entry into Canada or removed from sale.
 Filing the CNF does not guarantee that your product is safe to use and sell in Canada, the product must also comply with the requirements of the Food and Drug Act and its Cosmetic Regulations.

 More information about the Cosmetic Notification Form can be found at Notification of Cosmetics.

 Cosmetic Ingredient Hotlist: Prohibited And Restricted Ingredient

 The composition of all cosmetics sold in Canada must comply with the Health Canada Cosmetic Ingredient Hotlist, which lists ingredients that are prohibited or restricted for use.
 This list should be reviewed prior to any importation.

-More information on the Cosmetic Ingredient Hotlist can be found at:
+More information on the Cosmetic Ingredient Hotlist.

 Cosmetic labeling should be compliant with the Consumer Packaging and Labeling Act and the Cosmetic Regulations under Canada’s Food and Drug Act.
 Except for INCI (International Nomenclature of Cosmetic Ingredients) all labels must be written in English and French and clearly legible during the entire product life.